Astronomical unit: History

-Many early measurements of the Earth-Sun distance are wildly incorrect, primarily because the measurements rely on the ratio of the size of the Earth to the distance of the Sun.
+Many early measurements of the Earth-Sun distance are wildly incorrect, primarily because the measurements rely on the ratio of the diameter of the Earth to the distance of the Sun.
 Since this ratio is 1/12000, small errors in the size of the Earth lead to large errors in the Earth-Sun distance.

-Around 280 BC, Aristarchus carefully measured the Moon-Earth-Sun angle when the Moon is in its first quarter and used this to estimate the distance to the Sun.
+Around 280 BCE, Aristarchus carefully measured the Moon-Earth-Sun angle when the Moon is in its first quarter and used this to estimate the distance to the Sun.
 The exact timing and angle measurement are essential.
 He estimated the angle at as 87 deg (the true value being close to 89.853 deg) and reported in On the Sizes and Distances of the Sun and Moon the distance to the Sun is 18 to 20 times the distance to the Moon, whereas the true ratio is about 389.174.
 Depending on the distance that Aristarchus used for the distance to the Moon, his calculated distance to the Sun would fall between 380 and 1520 Earth radii.

 Hipparchus gave an estimate of the distance of Earth from the Sun, quoted by Pappus as equal to 490 Earth radii.
 According to the conjectural reconstructions of Noel Swerdlow and G. J. Toomer, this was derived from his assumption of a "least perceptible" solar parallax of 7 arcminute.

 A Chinese mathematical treatise, the Zhoubi Suanjing (c.
 1st century BCE), shows how the distance to the Sun can be computed geometrically, using the different lengths of the noontime shadows observed at three places 1000 li apart and the assumption that Earth is flat.